Preciousomonze/woo-sales-product-schedule-manipulator/README.md

-# Woo sales product timer manipulation
+# Woo Sales Product Timer Manipulation
 Based on The **Sales Countdown Timer** plugin This  helps you modify the status of a product after the countdown or sales period has ended.

 Current Available status
 - Trash
 - Draft